gorpipe/gor/_sources/commands.rst.txt

      - GOR
    * - :ref:`HIDE`
      - Removes the listed columns from the output stream.
      - GOR/NOR
+   * - :ref:`INFLATECOLUMN`
+     - De-compresses a column which has been compressed using :ref:`DEFLATECOLUMN`.
+     - GOR/NOR
    * - :ref:`INSET`
      - Only passes rows where the column value is found in the specified single-column setfile.